How does it work? (A Step-by-Step guide for beginners)

 Step 5: Set up payment

+I would suggest PayPal.
+If you don’t have a PayPal account then register at Paypal Website.
 While selecting the payment gateway for your online store note down some of the important things.

-Some of the payment gateways charge some flat fees for using their services.
+Some of the payment gateways charge flat fees for using their services.
 Compared to the payment gateway you will be able to know about the profit earned from the sales.

 While doing the transaction you need to be aware of the types of cards such as VISA and Mastercard used for transactions.
 As different gateways accept different card types, so make sure about that before moving to the payment gateway.
 All accept VISA and Mastercard and some accept American Express.

-Some gateways use Offsite Checkout that means the customers are taken away from your website and directed to a separate form for secure payment.
+Some gateways use Offsite Checkout which means the customers are taken away from your website and directed to a separate form for secure payment.
 After the payment is completed by the customer they will be redirected to the confirmation page.